Cost-Based Roofing Search Intent: The SEO Strategy That Captures Buyer-Ready Leads

 The contractors who invest in comprehensive cost content early gain compounding advantages.
 Their pages accumulate authority, attract natural backlinks from homeowners sharing resources, and establish topical relevance that benefits their entire domain.
 Meanwhile, competitors who hide pricing or provide vague "it depends" content struggle to compete for these high-value searches.

-Service Lifecycle Frame: Mapping Cost Intent to the Roofing Journey
+Mapping Cost Intent to the Roofing Buyer Journey

 Inspection Phase